-While issues associated with potentially improper representation may be resolved in another forum, the OEB is of the view that the case for an alternative to natural gas service should primarily be a marketplace issue.
+While issues associated with alleged improper representations associated with NGEP may be resolved in another forum, the OEB is of the view that the case for an alternative to natural gas service should primarily be a marketplace issue.

 However, Enbridge Gas's responsibility for any failure to assess the long-term financial viability of a project does not end with completion of construction and its initial use.
 The NGEP program is based on legislation that allowed a subsidy from all natural gas customers to help fund the expansion of natural gas service to communities that lacked sufficient numbers of potential customers providing the revenue to justify such extension.
 As was noted in the Final Decisions: